-Trona Valley will be migrating to a new ATM/Debit card platform on 2/19/19.
+Trona Valley has recently migrated to a new ATM/Debit card platform.
 Please be sure the credit union has your current address, phone number and email address to ensure your card performance is not impacted.

 Set your kids on the path to a smart financial future!
 This free savings account helps them learn the value of saving money and earning dividends at the same time.
 They can learn how to save for a specific game, set aside allowance or babysitting money, and more.

 It's only one dollar to open an account and there are no monthly service fees.
 And because good grades are important, they'll get paid for every "A" they earn on their report card!

 NOTE: The Social Security card of the account holder is required.

 The following is a good artilce to read.
 Judy McGuire, NerdWallet

 You might think your kindergartner is too young to learn about money, but according to a 2013 study commissioned by the Money Advice Service of England, many of a person’s financial habits are ingrained before age 7.

 Kids first learn about delayed gratification and the importance of planning during early childhood, and saving and budgeting are great ways to practice these skills.
 The sooner you start teaching, the easier it will be to get your child on the right track with money.

 If your child is prone to midstore meltdowns after you refuse to buy things for him or her, you have a choice: Just say no, or explain why.
 Maybe the item unaffordable, maybe it’s overpriced, maybe it’s age-inappropriate.
 Whatever the reason, providing an explanation can teach your child valuable lessons about money management.